robinskennethj-pixel/Original-Oak-Carpentry/OFFLINE_PROJECT_WORKFLOW.md

 🤖 Personalized Client Message:
 "Hi Sarah, this invoice covers your custom oak cabinets installation completed on 09/20/2025.
-We appreciate your trust in Ogun Carpentry and look forward to serving you again!"
+We appreciate your trust in Original Oak Carpentry and look forward to serving you again!"

 🤖 Warranty Notes (Project-Specific):